jguerinet/Morf/README.md

 * Text color
 * Text size
 * Text typeface
-* Background color (can be solid colors or a color state list)
+* Background color (can be solid colors, drawables, or a color state list)
+* Input background (For the EditTexts)
 * Icon color
 * Padding size
 * Line width and color
-* Space width
+* Space width and color
 * Whether or not lines should be shown after form items

 ## Instructions